dmitru/personal-blog/content/blog/j1-saying-hi-and-motivation/index.md

 ---
 title: Saying hi, motivation for blogging
 date: "2020-09-06 13:44:28"
-description: "Exploring my motivation for writing and starting this blog"
+description: "Exploring my own motivation for writing."
 ---

-## Intro

 In this first post, I'm exploring my motivation for writing and starting this blog.